 “Hello George,” says Mr. Crusher.
 “Why are you a ghost when you’re still alive?”

 “It’s easier to get past security,” says Mr. George W. Bush.
-“And I thought Jack Kennedy looked good, so you know.”
+“And I thought Jack Kennedy looked good.”

 “I’m sorry I’ve never invited you here,” says Mr. Crusher.
 “Honestly, I’ve been meaning to.”